BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 - Select Save and either navigate to the `Alerts` section on the left hand navigation bar, or start adding custom alerts to any of your configured dashboards.
 ![](assets/sysdigteams_add_alert_to_panel.png)

+- Note that by default, the alert scope (1.b) is set to `everywhere`, which literally means all namespaces from the cluster!
+So as not to receive hundreds of alerts from other application, make sure you set the scope to your own namespaces.
+For example, you can use `kubernetes.namespace.name` and pick the ones you need.
 ![](assets/sysdigteams_sample_alert.png)